antifagraphics/antifagraphics.github.io/README.md

 # Antifa Graphics Archive

 Download the **high-resolution files** here and do whatever you want with them.
 You can use the files and print them yourself or even edit and redistribute them.
+**Anti-Copyright!
+Reprint freely, in any manner desired, even without naming the source.**

 ## Overview list